Welcome to Our Blog Hiking Ontario's Bruce Trail

 We would go on to design the crest for the Steeltown Stomp in Hamilton along the BTC in the Iroquoia section.

 We have been fortunate to have several of our photographs – which were taken while trekking the Bruce Trail - receive photography awards and be featured across Canada.
-In addition to which we have both been honoured to have images we have taken win the BTC photography contest including the 50th anniversary contest!
+In addition, we have both been honoured to have images we have taken in the BTC photography contest including the 50th anniversary contest!

 Bruce Trail Conservancy Magazine.